-- It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
+- The Council does not apply normal commercial principles to credit risk its customers but follows the It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
 This is set out in the Specified and Non-Specified investment sections below; and - It has sufficient liquidity in its investments.
 For this purpose it will set out procedures for determining the maximum periods for which funds may prudently be committed.
 These procedures also apply to the Council's prudential indicators covering the maximum principal sums invested.